jasonmacduffie/isles-of-maga/races.md

 Note that there are no race/class restrictions whatsoever, at least from a lore perspective.
 Fighter/Magic-Users are common in Maga among Dwarves and Humans, and Magic-Users are common among Halflings, for example.
 The GM is free to restrict players in this manner, but there is no inherent reason why any race cannot become any class.

-The four main races are the same species, and are fully capable of conception (including Orcs and Ogres).
+The four main races are the same species, and are fully capable of conception (including Orokins).
 However, such crosses are very strongly prohibited by social stigma.
 Rules are not given for multiple race characters (there would be too many combinations) but they do exist.
-Goblins are a completely different species.

 The distinction between subraces and races is partly arbitrary.
 Elves originally used the term "Human" to describe all non-Elves of the same species, such that they referred to Dwarves and Halflings as subraces of Human.
 However, the Dwarves and Halflings strongly identify as distinct from the other Human subraces, and have been treated as separate races since before the colonization of Maga.